HegdePrasanna/print-cleaner/README.md

 ## Credits

-Print Cleaner is developed and maintained by [Prasanna Hegde](https://github.com/HegdePrasanna).
+Print Cleaner is developed and maintained by [Prasanna Hegde](https://github.com/HegdePrasanna) with the help of internet.

 ## Feedback